QTCourseTeam/QT_Course_Plan/README.md

 ---

 ## Todo Oct.10.27
-### Not finish
+### Pending to do

 clone project from org.

 create branch from project `main` branch

-each student should create their own branch
+each student create their own branch

 prefix name should be student ID.